Gardening in November

 Garden jobs for the month:

-- Keep flowering annuals, vegetables and herbs growing well with regular applications of Osmocote Boost+Feed All Plant Types.
+- Keep flowering annuals, vegetables and herbs growing well with regular applications of an all purpose fertiliser.

 - Evergreen shrubs can be lightly trimmed to keep them neat, particularly those being trained as topiary, mop-tops or other geometric shapes.
 Regular clipping through the growing season will maintain their forms.

 - It's time to repot orchids that have just finished flowering.
 Only those that have outgrown their existing pots or are not growing well should be removed from their old pots.
 Shake off the old potting mix or bark, trim any obviously dead or diseased roots and pot up, using fresh bark or mix, into a pot that comfortably holds the root ball.